TechSckoolByVijay/Kubernetes-Demo-Series/DeployStaticWebpage/readme.md

 # Summary of Learning :

-We started by understanding Kubernetes and Azure Container Registry (ACR).
+- We started by understanding Kubernetes and Azure Container Registry (ACR).
 Kubernetes provides container orchestration, simplifying application deployment and management, while ACR allows secure storage and retrieval of Docker images.
-We then created a Dockerfile to build a Docker image containing an HTML website and Nginx web server.
+- We then created a Dockerfile to build a Docker image containing an HTML website and Nginx web server.
-Next, we deployed the Docker image to Kubernetes using a deployment manifest.
+- Next, we deployed the Docker image to Kubernetes using a deployment manifest.
 This involved pushing the image to ACR and configuring the deployment specifications.
-To make our application accessible, we exposed the deployment as a service using a service manifest.
+- To make our application accessible, we exposed the deployment as a service using a service manifest.
 This allowed external traffic to reach the Nginx web server.
-Finally, we revised advanced topics like scaling deployments, updating website content, and exploring different service types.
+- Finally, we revised advanced topics like scaling deployments, updating website content, and exploring different service types.
-Benefits for Students:

-By understanding Kubernetes and containerization, students gain expertise in a widely adopted technology used for deploying and managing applications at scale.
-Students learn how to leverage Azure Container Registry to securely store and pull Docker images, ensuring reliable and efficient application deployments.
-Knowledge of Nginx and web server deployment allows students to build and deploy websites or web applications efficiently.
-Hands-on experience with Kubernetes services equips students with the skills to expose their applications to the world, enabling seamless access for users.
-Key Takeaways:

-Kubernetes enables efficient management of containerized applications, facilitating scalability, reliability, and ease of deployment.
-Azure Container Registry provides a secure and reliable storage solution for Docker images, enhancing the overall deployment process.
-Dockerfiles and Docker images allow for consistent application packaging, simplifying deployment across different environments.
-Kubernetes services enable external access to applications, allowing for seamless connectivity from the outside world.
-Continuous learning and exploration of advanced Kubernetes features, such as scaling, updating, and different service types, provide a solid foundation for building robust applications.
-In conclusion, mastering the deployment of an HTML website on Nginx with Kubernetes and Azure Container Registry empowers students with valuable skills in modern application development and infrastructure management.
-The knowledge gained from this lecture equips students to tackle real-world scenarios, build scalable applications, and embark on a successful journey in the world of containerization and cloud-native development.
-So keep exploring, experimenting, and embracing the exciting possibilities that Kubernetes offers.
-Happy containerizing!

 # Assignment : Advanced Kubernetes Deployment and Service Revision